-This pineapple coconut ice cream recipe is a great way to get a taste of the islands when you can’t actually visit.
+Pineapple coconut ice cream recipe with bright pineapple and creamy coconut flavor.
+Made using the Master Ice Cream Recipe for a smooth tropical dessert that tastes like Hawaii.
+A great way to get a taste of the islands when you can’t actually visit.

 Updated: